Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/08-delete.md

 ```

 ### Analysis
 This method is simple so far.
-Let's do two simple explanations.
+Let's do three simple explanations.
-1. Again we get the id number submitted by the user and passes it into the url via a template literal.
+1. Again we get the `id` number submitted by the user and pass it into the url via a template literal.
 2. Our HTTP verb is DELETE in this case, so we use the `DELETE` method.
 3. We print the response to the console and also run the `fetchAllFromAuthRoute` function again, which will print all remaining items for our user to the console.